-The Academy is a highly valued source of comment on medical science in the media.
-We work with journalists and the Science Media Centre to enable our Fellows to comment on medical science stories in broadcast and print media.
+The Academy is a highly valued source of expert comment on medical science in the media.
+We work with journalists and the Science Media Centre to enable our Fellows and grant awardees to comment on medical science stories in broadcast and print media.
 Our award-winning media training is helping improve gender diversity in the media, with the ratio of female to male experts now at around 2:1, down from a shocking 4:1 in 2014.

 We support medical scientists to communicate about their work and lives outside work.
 We offer early career researchers training and skills workshops alongside practical advice and support.
 We are signatories to both the Concordat on Openness on Animal Research and the Concordat for Engaging the Public with Research.
 We encourage researchers to share their stories and advice for others through the MedSciLife project on work-life balance.